-If you are a maritime worker or commercial fisherman, you already know that work at sea is dangerous.
+If you are a maritime worker, you already know that work at sea is dangerous.
 Jones Act or maritime law is in place to give rights to workers as well as an extra layer of protection.
 Know your rights, and if an accident does occur, we recommend that you follow these guidelines:

 1. Report the Accident – It is imperative that you let your supervisor or captain know immediately that you have been injured.
 Jones Act or Maritime Law requires the injured party to report any work-related injury within seven (7) days, but don’t wait that long.
 The insurance company may assume that if you didn’t report the accident right away, it wasn’t very serious, so don’t wait.
 If you get hurt while working and you believe that your injuries need medical attention or have even the slightest chance of causing you to miss work, report it right away.